yvonne-byte-crypto/Verifarm-frontend/README.md

 - Currently in conversations with FINCA Tanzania, BRAC Tanzania, Equity Bank Tanzania, and NMB Bank
 - VeriFarm earns an oracle attestation fee per verified farmer

+CASH (Phantom Frontier) is used for loan disbursement.
+The lender dashboard allows MFI partners to configure an alternative stablecoin fallback (USDC, USDT) to mitigate single-stablecoin concentration risk.

 ---